Artificial Joint in Young People – When is it too Early for Joint Replacement?

 Artificial Joint Replacement at a Young Age – Exception or New Reality?

-Just a few decades ago, artificial joint replacement was considered a medical procedure reserved exclusively for older people - typically those over 65 suffering from advanced osteoarthritis.
-However, this perspective has changed dramatically.
-Increasingly, young patients, i.e., people under 55 or even under 40 years old, are opting for hip replacement, knee replacement or partial knee replacement because the pain, mobility restrictions, and daily limitations leave no other options.
+Just a few decades ago, artificial joint replacement a medical procedure reserved exclusively for older people – typically those over 65 suffering from advanced osteoarthritis.
+However, this view has changed dramatically.
+Increasingly, younger patients, meaning people under 55 or even under 40, are opting for hip replacement, knee replacement , or partial knee replacementbecause the pain, limited mobility, and restrictions in daily life leave them with no other options.

-In an active society where physical mobility, sport, occupation and quality of life are central values, the call for permanent joint replacement at a younger age is getting louder .
-Many wonder: When is the right time?
+In an active society where physical mobility, sports, employment, and quality of life are central values, the demand for permanent joint replacement is growing louder, even at a younger age .
+Many people ask themselves: When is the right time?
 And when is it too early?
-This blog provides a well-founded, medically up-to-date and understandable answer to these questions.
+This blog provides well-founded, up-to-date, and easily understandable answers to these questions.

 Chapter 1: Definition – What is an artificial joint?

-An artificial joint, also called an endoprosthesis , permanently replaces the function of a diseased natural joint.
-It is usually made of metal alloys, ceramic or highly cross-linked plastic (polyethylene) and is firmly anchored in the bone - either cement-free (press-fit), cemented or hybrid.
+An artificial joint, also an endoprosthesis , permanently replaces the function of a diseased natural joint.
+It is usually made of metal alloys, ceramic, or highly cross-linked plastic (polyethylene) and is firmly anchored in the bone – either cementless (press-fit), cemented, or a hybrid method.

 The most commonly used endoprostheses in Germany are:

-- The partial joint replacement, e.g., the sledge prosthesis in isolated osteoarthritis of a knee compartment
+- Partial joint replacement, e.g., unicompartmental knee replacement for isolated osteoarthritis of one knee compartment

 The goal of joint replacement is to alleviate pain, restore joint function, and improve quality of life in the long term – regardless of age.